Brink-Software/Ibis.Dataservice.Demo/README.md

 ### Request the file

-To request the file from the Ibis Dataservice Service you can use the powershell command below.
+To request the file from the Ibis Dataservice you can use the powershell command below.
 Take the value of `dataUrl` from the notification as url and use the `token` value as bearer token in the `Authorization` header.
-The `Ocp-Apim-Subscription-Key` header is used to authenticate the request to the Ibis Dataservice Service. :
+The `Ocp-Apim-Subscription-Key` header is used to authenticate the request to the Ibis Dataservice. :

 ```powershell
 $dataUrl = 'https://dataservice.ibis.nl/public/applications/demoDataservice/files/8dd5a784-cd09-4068-8c7c-efdeabe95ac3?version=2022-02-16T11:12:56.3052287Z'